skydiver/laravel-route-blocker/README.md

     'whitelist' => \Skydiver\LaravelRouteBlocker\Middleware\WhitelistMiddleware::class,
 ```

-2. Create a config group on `config/laravel-route-blocker.php` and insert your allowed IPs:
+2. Create a config group on `config/laravel-route-blocker.php` and insert your allowed IPs and controller/view to redirect to for denied IPs:
 ```
     'whitelist' => [
         'my_group' => [